renjiehan/Assessment_November/README.md

 For convenience, whoever wants to test the projects locally could download the project, and

-Run `npm start` in the folder react_gui and run `dotnet run --launch-profile https` in the utilsApi folder.
+Run `npm install` then `npm start` in the folder react_gui and run `dotnet run --launch-profile https` in the utilsApi folder.

 It should activate both servers separately.